PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention

 For our evaluation we will utilise three different tracking set ups, all using the same Mask-RCNN models for mask propagation.
 The initial experiment uses a baseline (\textbf{bl}) tracker built in a similar method to~\cite{halstead2018fruit}.
 In the next two evaluations we exploit spatial-temporal information by utilising re-projection only (\textbf{rp}), and re-projection plus depth filtering in the final (\textbf{df}).
 To evaluate all approaches we use normalised error $NE$ of total fruit count in the current row,

-where $GT$ is the manually annotated fruit count in each row and $pred$ represents the predicted fruit count from the tracking-via-segmentation approach.
+where $GT$ is the manually annotated visual fruit count from RGB images in each row, done by a single person, and $pred$ represents the predicted fruit count from the tracking-via-segmentation approach.
 We also utilise the mean error of an experiment to display the overall performance at each IoU value.
 Finally, we compute the $R^2$ cofficient of detrmination to measure the correlation between the $GT$ and the prediction.